jsduenass/Google_IT_support/content/M1_Fundamentals.md

 * Documenting and ticketing known issues, so when they appear again they are fully known and understood how to deal with tem and not start form scratch

+### ITIL
+The Information Technology Infrastructure Library is a set of standar practices. designed for a information technology service delivery model
+* Strategy
+* Desing
+* Transition
+* Operation
+* Continual service improvement

+RFC: Request For Change
+CAB: Change Advisory Board